wp-plugins/rootspersona/readme.txt

 rootsPersona creates one or more pages of family history using data imported from a Gedcom file (version 5.5).

 == Description ==
-**IF UPGRADING FROM VERSION PRIOR TO 1.04 PLEASE NOTE:**

-If upgrading from versions prior to 1.0.4 - All data could be lost!
-It is important to copy the rootsData directory to a temporary vacation BEFORE upgrading unless you want to start over.
-AFTER upgrading, copy the contents of rootsData to wp-content/rootsPersonaData.

-Reloading your GEDCOM AFTER performing the above will support additional fucntionality due to upgrades to the idMap.xml file.
-Reloading a GEDCOM will not harm existing data.

 rootsPersona creates one or more pages of family history using data imported from one or more Gedcom files.

 **Features**